In this section

 We remain committed to implementing our policies and legislation, including protection of our marine environment and improving air quality.
 We have worked to transfer EU legislation that will work for Wales from day one.
 We are continuing to work with stakeholders to ensure we achieve the best outcome for Wales.

-We have worked closely with the Department for Environment, Food and Rural Affairs (Defra).
+We work closely with the Department for Environment, Food and Rural Affairs (Defra).
 As a result, the information in its technical notices is relevant to Wales.